hellotext/help/_i18n/en/captures/forms.md

 - If they have filled in an email, an email is sent to that specific email address.
 Once clicked, the email is verified.
 - If they have filled in a phone number, an SMS is sent to that specific phone number.
 Once clicked, the phone number is verified.

-Once all verifiable data has been verified, the data is considered to be _reliable_.
+Once all verifiable data has been verified, the data is considered to be _verified_.

+Once verification of a submission is complete, Hellotext performs an automatic merge (if needed) of all profiles that have the same email and/or phone number.
+After automatic merging, if a property has multiple values, it will be visible in the Audience page and the you can see the values that were merged and decide which one to ignore and which one to accept.

 ## Understanding the generated code